rlhinrichs/numerical-methods/README.md

 ---
 ---

 This is the journey that led me to my choice of capstone project exploring amplitudinal shifts as they relate to data-extracted features: seeking a purely automated solution to a complex problem that's not easy nor very efficient for our linear computational methods.
-[Check it out!](https://github.com/rlhinrichs/DeepSleepAI)
+[Wanna see?](https://github.com/rlhinrichs/DeepSleepAI)